US pledges an additional $100M for a multinational force awaiting deployment to violence-hit Haiti

-Blinken also announced another $33 million in humanitarian aid and the creation of a joint proposal agreed on by Caribbean leaders and Haitian stakeholders that would expedite the creation of a “presidential college.”
+Blinken also announced another $33 million in humanitarian aid and the creation of a joint proposal agreed on by Caribbean leaders and “all of the Haitian stakeholders to expedite a political transition” and create a “presidential college.”

-The joint proposal has the backing of members of Caricom, a regional trade bloc that held Monday’s urgent meeting.
+The joint proposal has the backing of Caricom, a regional trade bloc that held Monday’s urgent meeting.

 “I think we can all agree: Haiti is on the brink of disaster,” said Guyanese President Irfaan Ali.
 “We must take quick and decisive action.”

-He said that he is “very confident that we have found commonality” to support what he described as a Haitian-led and -owned solution.
+Ali said he is “very confident that we have found commonality” to support what he described as a Haitian-led and -owned solution.

 Meanwhile, Jamaican Prime Minister Andrew Holness said the meeting was a work in progress.